Olympus under pressure to reveal details of deals

 "We think management should disclose the advisory fees paid for the Gyrus acquisition, broken down into preferred dividend stock, options and cash."

+Olympus shares fell 8.9 percent on Tuesday, making for a total plunge of almost 43 percent over three straight sessions following Woodford's dismissal.

-Downgrades of Olympus's target price from brokerages, including Macquarie, continued after Monday's investor call.
+Downgrades to its target price from brokerages, including Macquarie, continued after the investor call on Monday.

-Woodford told BBC radio he had gone to Britain's Serious Fraud Office regarding the acquisition of Gyrus, because most of the deal was paid for through Olympus Finance UK.
+Woodford told British media he had taken documents on the acquisition of Gyrus to Britain's Serious Fraud Office on Monday, because most of the deal was paid for through Olympus Finance UK, and said he welcomed further investigation of the case.

 He told Britain's Independent newspaper he had been shocked to find that Olympus was run as a "total emperor system," while experts also expressed astonishment.